For more information contact:

 - More than three transactions per day

 - Expanded services (including emergency vehicle services, e.g., towing, tire change, battery jump; and routine maintenance, e.g., oil change, belt replacement).
-See BPPM 95.35.
+See BPPM 95.35 regarding maintenance and emergency services for Motor Pool vehicles.

 At a Comdata-approved gas pump, the fuel credit card user is asked for a driver number, also referred to as a personal identification number (PIN), which functions as the security code.

-The fuel card administration team in Accounts Payable provides a pool of Comdata-assigned PINs to the department.
-The departmental card custodian chooses a usable PIN from this pool of numbers to assign to the fuel credit card.
+The Card Services team provides a pool of Comdata-assigned PINs to the department.
+The departmental card custodian chooses a usable PIN from this pool of numbers to assign to the fuel credit card. )See also Completing Purchases.)

-The department assigns default budget coding (budget/project) to each card.
-All fuel expenses charged on the card are allocated to the assigned budget coding, unless the department provides alternate coding to the fuel card administration team in Accounts Payable on an exception basis.
+The department default Foundation Data Model (FDM) worktags (project, program, gift, grant, cost center, fund, function, region, alternate reporting, extension reporting, and assignee, if needed) are assigned to each card.
+All fuel expenses charged on the card are allocated to the assigned worktags, unless the department provides alternate worktags to the Card Services team on an exception basis.

 The delegated fuel card custodian signs the terms of the Fuel Card Custodian Agreement.
-The fuel card custodian must notify the fuel card administration team in Accounts Payable if the card custodian responsibilities are transferred to another employee.
-The new card custodian must then submit a completed Fuel Card Custodian Agreement to Accounts Payable.
+The fuel card custodian must notify the Card Services team if the card custodian responsibilities are transferred to another employee.
+The new card custodian must then submit a completed Fuel Card Custodian Agreement to Card Services in Accounts Payable.

-To obtain a list of cards assigned to the department, the card custodian submits a request to the fuel card administration team.
+To obtain a list of cards assigned to the department, the card custodian submits a request to the Card Services team.

 Using the Card